snigo/data-structures/README.md

-# data-structures
-Basic Data Structures in TypeScript
+# Basic Data Structures in TypeScript